devskale/offpunk/README.md

 Known issues in the code:
 * WONTFIX: Sync is slow if you have bookmarks with lot of links that change very often.
 * FIXME0: Certificates error are not handled in --sync
-* FIXME1: consider root file is always index.gmi
+* FIXME1: consider root file is always index.gmi or index.html
-* FIXME2: offline web browser use os.system because it’s the only one that understands the ">> file.txt"

 * TODO: Update blackbox to reflect cache hits.
 * TODO: allow to search cache while offline

 ## More

-See how I browse Gemini offline => gemini://rawtext.club/~ploum/2021-12-17-offline-gemini.gmi
+See how I browse Web/Gemini offline => gemini://rawtext.club/~ploum/2021-12-17-offline-gemini.gmi

 Announces about Offpunk will be made on Ploum’s Gemlog  => gemini://rawtext.club/~ploum/